-Mooreabbey Milers AC train every Tuesday and Thursday at 7pm in the community field, Galbally.
-All are welcome.
+Mooreabbey Milers train every Tuesday and Thursday at 7pm in the community field, Galbally.
+All are welcome to join us.